Crowns and Bridges

 There are times when a cavity or a broken tooth can be considered non-restorable.
 When this occurs and the tooth needs to be extracted, one option for tooth replacement is a bridge.
 A bridge is affixed in the same fashion as a crown, cemented in place and is NOT removable.
 Procedurally, a bridge and a crown have similarities but accomplish different end results.

-If a bridge is not feasible or financially possible, a partial is another treatment option we provide.
+Another treatment option we provide when a bridge is not feasible or financially possible is a partial.
 A partial replaces the missing tooth or teeth with something removable.
 It can be worn to eat but needs to be removed daily to clean the appliance and it is best not to wear during sleeping hours.